Preserves: an Expressive Data Language

 Dictionaries.

-is an unordered finite collection of pairs of Value
+A Dictionary is an unordered finite collection of pairs of Values.

 lexicographic7 comparison of the sequences